snu-sf-class/sf202301/README.md

 ## Tactics

-- You can look up [Coq Reference Manual](https://coq.inria.fr/distrib/current/refman/proofs/writing-proofs/index.html) to know more about Coq tactics.
+- You can look up manuals about [Basic tactics](https://coq.inria.fr/distrib/current/refman/proofs/writing-proofs/index.html), [Automatic solver](https://coq.inria.fr/refman/proofs/automatic-tactics/index.html), and [Ltac](https://coq.inria.fr/refman/proof-engine/ltac.html) for more information about proof techniques.

 #### Honor Code: *DO NOT CHEAT*
 - Do not copy others' source code, including other students' and resources around the web.
 Especially, do not consult with public repositories on software foundations.